auanasgheps/snapraid-aio-script/README.md

 6. Schedule the script execution time

 # Known Issues
-Hard disk spin down does not work: they are immediately woken up.
+- Hard disk spin down does not work: they are immediately woken up.
 The script probably does not handle this correctly while running.
+- Some tables and tabs are spaced incorrectly: this issue can't be solved, SnapRAID should add native support to Markdown.

 # Credits
 All rights belong to the respective creators.